xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[01/2026] Our paper "Towards a robust adversarial patch attack against RGB-T crowd counting" has been accepted to Pattern Recognition.

 [01/2026] Our paper "Multi-view pedestrian detection via residual mask fusion and cosine similarity-based passive sampler for video surveillance systems" has been accepted to Future Generation Computer Systems.

 [01/2026] Our workshop proposal on pedestrian behavior prediction has been accepted to ICRA2026, which will be held in Vienna, Austria, on June 1-5, 2026.